SCHUNK-SE-Co-KG/schunk_svh_ros_driver/README.md

 Call that in a sourced terminal and you can move individual fingers with sliders in a minimalistic GUI.

 ## Simulation
+### MuJoCo
 There's a _MuJoCo_-based [simulation environment](schunk_svh_simulation) for controller development and testing.
+### Isaac Sim
+There are [.usda files](schunk_svh_description/isaac/) for the left and right Hand.
+They have been tested on Version 4.5.0.
+The control of the joints is done via the ros2 bridge of Isaac Sim, an example to drive simulation and real hand at the same time is provided in the `schunk_svh_driver/scripts/isaac_example.py` script.

 ## Setup on a Raspberry Pi
 Here's a [step-by-step tutorial](doc/raspberry_pi.md) of how to setup the Schunk SVH ROS2 driver on a Raspberry Pi 4.